Catherina87/StocksPortfolioBackendLambda/README.md

 git / github:

-mkdir StocksPortfolio
+mkdir StocksPortfolio <br />
-in github: new repo StocksPortfolio, create repo
+in github: new repo StocksPortfolio, create repo <br />

-git init
+git init <br />
+add some files (example gitignore, readme)<br />
+git add, commit<br />
-add some files (example gitignore, readme) git add, commit git remote add origin https://… (see github page for this command when creating new repo) - we connect local git repo with remote github repo git push -u origin master - we push changes to remote github repo
+git remote add origin https://… (see github page for this command when creating new repo) - we connect local git repo with remote github repo <br />
+git push -u origin master - we push changes to remote github repo

 project folder:

-create src folder
+create src folder<br />
-create package.json (for dependencies and scripts) create tsconfig.json (for ts configurations) create webpack.config.js
+create package.json (for dependencies and scripts)<br />
+create tsconfig.json (for ts configurations)<br />
+create webpack.config.js<br />

 run npm install - it will download al the dependencies we indicated in the package.json file => node modules folder will be created.